10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 food at lal qilla india lyme regis

-Turn up the heat with Lal Quilla – a Lyme Regis restaurant that brings the best of Indian, Asian and Balti cuisine to locals and visitors alike.
+Turn up the heat with Lal Qilla, a Lyme Regis restaurant that brings the best of Indian, Asian and Balti cuisine to locals and visitors alike.

-Centrally located in the town, with a friendly and attentive team ready to welcome you for the evening, Lal Quilla serves a variety of options loaded with ingredients and flavour.
-Including Tandoori, Balti, Jalfrize, Biranies and Bengal dishes.
+Centrally located in the town for more than 20 years this is definitely the place to head for a little heat.
+With a friendly and attentive team ready to welcome you for lunch or dinner, Lal Qilla serves a variety of options loaded with ingredients and flavour, including Tandoori, Balti, Jalfrize, Biranies and Bengal dishes.

-La Quilla specials include Garlic Chilli Mosala with chicken or lamb, Shahi Badami (an almond cream dish), or marinated Lemon Chicken or Lamb, among others.
-There are also a wide selection of veggie dishes to choose from.
+La Qilla specials include Garlic Chilli Masala with chicken or lamb, Shahi Badami (an almond cream dish), or marinated Lemon Chicken or Lamb, among others.
+There is also a wide selection of veggie dishes to choose from.

 The details: